MakeSchool-Tutorials/Peeved-Penguins-SpriteBuilder-Swift/P5-Custom-Objects/content.md

 *Note: if the console does not appear, check if you have set the two options highlighted in the screenshot correctly*

-If everything worked out, you should see a "Penguin created" and "Seal created" message in your console log. **Congratulations!**.
+If everything worked out, you should see a "Penguin created!" and "Seal created!" message in your console log. **Congratulations!**.

 If you don't see the message, please go back and check if you have performed every step on this page.